 Are stars out during the day…

-You’re more likely to see stars in the day, when there’s a solar eclipse.
+But…You might see a glimmer of stars in the day when there’s a solar eclipse.

 The following video shows a bright object and what you could imagine to be a bright star in the daytime.
 It was thought to be Vega, the brightest star of constellation Lyra and 5th brightest star in the sky.